shawnrushefsky/awsuper/README.md

 A containerized Webserver and accompanying Command Line tool for easily performing and automating long-running tasks in AWS, such as rolling green/blue updates, EBS snapshots, etc.

+### Goals

+1. Webserver should be natively deployable through docker
+2. Webserver should have minimal system requirements
+3. Webserver should follow security best practices, and protect aws credentials
+4. Command line tool should feature tab autocompletion
+5. Command line tool should be maximally expressive
+6. Command line tool should be installable through common package managers

 # Launching with Docker

 This will eventually be hosted on Docker hub, but it isn't yet.
 For now, you can run this in docker by first building the docker image: